|

 ↔ (2) H2O.
 That turns out to be an enormous

 simplification!
-There are actually 19 different reactions that can
+There are actually 19 different chemical reactions that can

 and do happen!
 Each releases different amounts of energy (with two of